eclipse-cyclonedds/cyclonedds/docs/manual/options.md

 This element specifies the default multicast address for all traffic other than participant discovery packets.
 It defaults to Discovery/SPDPMulticastAddress.

 The default value is: "auto".

-#### //CycloneDDS/Domain/Discovery/EnableTopicDiscoveryEndpoints
-Boolean

-This element controls whether the built-in endpoints for topic discovery are created and used to exchange topic discovery information.

-The default value is: "false".

 #### //CycloneDDS/Domain/Discovery/ExternalDomainId